Lakshaysh93/Seleniumeasy_Automation_Test/Readme.md

 # Overview
-+ The Project is buit using Python and installing selenium tool to perform Automation and testing.
++ The Project is built using Python and installing selenium tool to perform Automation and testing.

 ## 1. Technologies Used:
 + Following technologies are used in building the project: